-- The trading price of our Class A common stock may be volatile and you could lose all or part of your investment. - Substantial future sales of shares of our Class A common stock could cause the price of our Class A to decline. - Our dual class capital structure concentrates voting control. - We cannot predict the impact our capital structure may have on our stock price. - Our stock price and trading volume could decline if securities or industry analysts stop covering our Class A Common Stock. - Anti-takeover provisions in our organizational documents and Delaware law, could impair a takeover attempt. - Our certificate of incorporation and bylaws include super-majority voting provisions. - Our bylaws provide that Delaware will be the sole and exclusive forum for certain stockholder litigation. - We may need additional capital in the future and such capital may be limited or unavailable. - We do not intend to pay dividends for the foreseeable future.
+- · The trading price of our Class A common stock may be volatile and you could lose all or part of your investment. - · Substantial future sales of shares of our Class A common stock could cause the price of our Class A to decline. - Our dual class capital structure concentrates voting control. - We cannot predict the impact our capital structure may have on our stock price. - We are effectively controlled by David A. Morken, our Co-Founder and Chief Executive Officer, whose interests may differ from other stockholders. - Our stock price and trading volume could decline if securities or industry analysts stop covering our Class A Common Stock. - Anti-takeover provisions in our organizational documents and Delaware law, could impair a takeover attempt. - Our certificate of incorporation and bylaws include super-majority voting provisions. - Our bylaws provide that Delaware will be the sole and exclusive forum for certain stockholder litigation. - We may need additional capital in the future and such capital may be limited or unavailable. - We do not intend to pay dividends for the foreseeable future.